BiTinerary/BLDZR/README.md

 # Info

+First and foremost, if you want to learn anything.
+Read and use this: https://www.rmprepusb.com/

 Less than 200MB zipped, ~306MB unzipped since the Github revision doesn't include the Ubuntu.iso (the commit errors out likely since it's 700+MB).
 Including a live/persistant version of Ubuntu still keeps this bootloader disc under <1GB.
 Which will fit on any SD card these days with plenty of space.
 It will eventually be small enough to fit onto a CD since right now it includes several redundancies.
 In addition, the ability to fit on a single CD is basically the standard for similar "all in one" repair discs.
 <br>